ircanywhere/ircanywhere.github.io/docs/source/server/networks.rst

    to determine who to connect on startup, doesn't ever really need to be called also can be modified with hooks to return more information if needed.

-   :returns: An object containing the clients that should be started up
+   :returns: A promise containing the clients that should be started up

 .. js:function:: NetworkManager.addNetworkApi(req, res)